KangaCoders/newrelic_samba_agent/README.md

 The Samba monitoring Plugin for New Relic requires the following:

 * A New Relic account.
 Signup for a free account at http://newrelic.com
-* You need a host to install the plugin on that is able to poll the desired Samba server.
+* You need to install this plugin on a Samba server.
 That host also needs Ruby (tested with 1.8.7, 1.9.3), and support for rubygems.

 ### Instructions for running the Samba agent